idaholab/moose/modules/doc/content/help/c++/classes.md

 - An "instance" is a variable of one of these new data types

   - Also known as an "object"
-  - Analogy: You can use one "blue print" to build many buidings.
+  - Analogy: You can use one "blue print" to build many buildings.
 You can use one "class" to build many "objects"

 [](---)